 Quickly reaching 3000 feet AGL, Dave throttled back to idle to let the engine cool, and we started looking for lift under some inviting cumulus.
 I started to get a feel for the aileron and elevator forces, anticipating somewhat heavy ailerons and a touchy elevator.
 My anticipation of the '70's open class' feel was right on.
-Compared to many of the modern high performance sailplanes, the Caproni is quite heavy on its aileron forces, with attention needed to get the yawstring centered.
+Compared to many of the modern high performance sailplanes, the Caproni has quite heavy aileron forces, with attention needed to get and maintain a centered yawstring.
 The pitch sensitivity was also high, due to the all-moving tail.
 Once I centered a few thermals and began climbing, however, the Caproni and I settled down well.

 Nearing cloudbase, Dave and I decided to head west to Wenatchee, and I handed over the flight controls as Dave demonstrated the cruise flap settings.
 This open class bird really shines with the cruise flaps.
 I really felt like we had lit the jet engine again - we smoked west in a hurry!
 Our goal of the Mt.
 Stewart area began overdeveloping with rain, so we turned at Wenatchee and smoked back at cloudbase past Moses Coulee and the along the Beezley Hills area, continuing past Ephrata to Wilson Creek and Odessa.
 After over an hour in the bird, I now felt comfortable with the pitch sensitivity and the required aileron forces.